Odizinne/HeadsetControl-Qt/README.md

 PyQt6 Gui for headsetcontrol.<br/>
 Windows / linux compatible.

-For linux this was designed for use with plasma icons, gnome users should have a look at [headsetcontrol-indicator](https://github.com/Odizinne/headsetcontrol-indicator) instead.
+For linux this was designed for use with plasma icons.
+Gnome users should have a look at [headsetcontrol-indicator](https://github.com/Odizinne/headsetcontrol-indicator) instead.

 ![image](assets/screenshot.png)